 In the parable of the Great Banquet a wealthy man decided to have a great feast.
 In order to fill the banquet, he told his servants to “Go out quickly into the streets and alleys of the town and bring in the poor, the crippled, the blind, and the lame.”
 IAM Able is based on this Kingdom Building Parable to see everyone be a part of this Great Banquet.
 As we fellowship with those living with disabilities we are discovering their desire to know God and fulfill the dreams they have been given.

-In the summer of 2015, Paul met a gentleman in a wheelchair.
-His name is Chris Burlingame.
+In the summer of 2015, Paul met a gentleman(Chris) in a wheelchair.
 After introducing themselves, Paul invited Chris to a dinner and a movie.

 Another area of expansion has been the Keith Howell Mobility Trust.
 Paul met Keith while visiting hospital with Chris and an instant friendship took place.
 This friendship has been instrumental in the further development of the ministry and the creation of the Keith Howell Mobility Trust.

 For many physically disabled people there are not many safe places to belong and participate.
 IAM Able provides a safe place, friendship, and a true sense of love that people might not otherwise be able to find.
 Belonging for IAM Able means being able to work together and partner with those living with disabilities.
 To work and volunteer with other able people and to contribute rather than observe produces a sense of belonging, trust, and being part of a greater dream.